From:Teece Museum of Classical Antiquities

 About this objectLip-cups were primarily used for drinking wine, and feature a protruding lip inside to catch sediment.
 These types of lip-cups are of the mid-stage production and feature minimal design.

 Here, side A features a lion and bull, while side B depicts a lion attacking a bull.
-There are 'nonsense' inscriptions on both sides, which have no translation.
+There is a 'nonsense' inscription on either side of the cup, which have no translation.
 There are also small palmettes drawn by the handles.
 Red and white paint is added to the figures for detailing.

 Date Madeca.
 550-525 BC